 USS Utah (Cmdr James Mortimer Steele) was at Pearl Harbour on 7 Dec 1941 she took a torpedo hit almost right away and sank at her quay.

-50 officers and 431 men survived but unknown number of men died.
+30 officers and 431 men survived and 64 men died.
 Her wreck is still at Pearl Harbour.

 This ship was obsolete at the time and was used as a target ships for many years prior to the attack.
 In fact, the japanese pilots had been instructed to ignore her for more worthy targets at Pearl Harbour.